 Some large industrial businesses do purchase their energy directly from the wholesale market.
 However, this is rare and is generally reserved for companies with the largest energy usage.

-To get the very best energy deals available, businesses may be tempted to switch energy suppliers when wholesale prices are expected to be at their lowest.
+To get the very best energy deals available, businesses may be tempted to switch when wholesale prices are expected to be at their lowest.
 In the UK, this is commonly in the spring or early summer months.

 However, the most important thing to consider when you switch business energy suppliers is your renewal window.
 If you allow your renewal window to expire, you will often be placed on a rollover contract.

 These rates can be much higher than negotiated rates.
 No matter when your energy contract ends, you should aim to switch tariffs and avoid rollover contracts.
 Any savings made by renewing when prices are lower are likely to be cancelled out if you are forced to initially pay higher rollover rates.

 When you choose to switch with Business Energy, we will stay in touch when your current deal is approaching its renewal window.
 You can then arrange to switch to the cheapest available deal when your contract comes to end.